ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 ## Monitoring in oVirt
 In short, [oVirt](http://ovirt.org) is an open-source management platform for virtual data-centers.
 It allows centralized management of a distributed system of virtual machines, compute, storage and networking resources.

-In this post the tern *monitoring* refers to the mechanism that oVirt-engine, the central component in the oVirt distributed system, collects runtime data from hosts that virtual machines are running on and reports it to clients.
+In this post the term *monitoring* refers to the mechanism that oVirt-engine, the central component in the oVirt distributed system, collects runtime data from hosts that virtual machines are running on and reports it to clients.
 Some examples of such runtime data:

 * Statuses of hosts and VMs
 * Statistics such as memory and cpu consumption
 * Information about devices that are attached to VMs and hosts